TwoBitAlchemist/NeoAlchemy/source/querybuilder-classes.rst

         Set the ``WHERE`` clause for the query.

-    :param CypherExpression expr: See the docs for :ref:`cypher-expression`
+    :param CypherExpression exprs: See the docs for :ref:`cypher-expression`
     :param bool or\_: If set, this will be joined with the preceding ``WHERE`` clause using ``OR`` instead of ``AND``.
     :return: The object itself, to support :ref:`chaining`.